All Episodes

 But does his bill necessarily represent the one that he released or the one that will be negotiated?

-That's the next hurdle on this bill.
+That's the next hurdle in this bill.

-I I would assume you want the amendment process to work its way through.
+I would assume you want the amendment process to work its way through.

 Is that true?

-Absolutely, and I think it is working its way through.
+And I think it is working its way through.

-And in fairness to the speaker, one of the reasons why the CBO report was delayed a little bit was because they made changes, and I give conservatives a lot of credit for this.
+And in fairness to the Speaker, one of the reasons why the CBO report was delayed a little bit was because they made changes.

-The conservatives in the House pushed for some changes that were made even before the bill was was initially dropped that were very good improvements in the bill.
+The conservatives in the House pushed for some changes that were made even before the bill was initially dropped that were very good improvements in the bill.

-I would fully expect you know it it's it's up to the members of the Congress to decide that I fully expect you're going to continue to see amendments, continue to see improvements, and then when it moves to the Senate, we'll continue to look for ways that we can improve this.
+And then when it moves to the Senate, we'll continue to look for ways that we can improve this.

-But remember for your millions of listeners all over the country, this is step one where where we we repeal the taxes, we we take the we essentially take the teeth out of Obamacare's mandate.
+But remember, for your millions of listeners all over the country, this is step one, where we repeal the taxes.

 CBO even says it's going to result in lower health insurance premiums.

-Step two is at the same time Dr. Price is reforming the regulations so that states can begin to innovate and can actually begin to create a national marketplace.
+Step two is at the same time, Dr. Price is reforming the regulations so that states can begin to innovate and can actually begin to create a national marketplace.

-Step three is when we wipe away the last vestiges of Obamacare, do medical malpractice reform and all the kind of things that we know are going to result in a better, more vibrant health care economy for decades to come.
+Step three is when we wipe away the last vestiges of Obamacare, do medical malpractice reform, and all the kind of things that we know are going to result in a better, more vibrant health care economy for decades to come.

 They're always way off base and really wrong.